kata-ai/kata-platform-docs/docs/cms-studio/elements.md

 ## FAQ Table

 Use this table to maintain FAQ-related knowledge of your bot.
-Since we have implemented our own Natural Language Model, specifically for FAQ-related contents to this FAQ Table, you don't need to do extra training on NL Studio.
+All content entered here will be automatically trained into your NL model.

 You can create as many **labels** as you like, depending on how many topics you would like to handle under this FAQ.
-Every **question** will be considered as training data and will enrich the existing Natural Language Model, so the more the merrier.
+Every **question** will be considered as training data and will enrich the existing Natural Language Model.
 You can also put more than one **answers** as variations to avoid any repetitive responses.

 ![cmss-7](./images/cmss-7.png)